manuel-munoz-aguirre/PyHIST/README.md

 ## About PyHIST<a name="about"></a>

-PyHIST is a Histological Image Segmentation Tool: a lightweight semi-automatic pipeline to extract tiles from SVS histopathology whole image slides.
+PyHIST is a Histological Image Segmentation Tool: a lightweight semi-automatic pipeline to extract tiles from SVS histopathology whole image slides (with experimental support for [other formats](#documentation)).
 It is intended to be an easy-to-use tool to preprocess histological image data for usage in machine learning tasks.
 It generates a mask for the foreground (tissue slices), and extract tiles from the full resolution image.

 <div align="center">
 <img src="https://raw.githubusercontent.com/manuel-munoz-aguirre/PyHIST/master/docs/resources/how_pyhist_works.png" alt="logo" width=600></img>